siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ## Introduction

-Siddhi Streaming SQL is designed to process event streams in streaming manner, detect complex event occurrences, and notify them in real-time.
+Siddhi Streaming SQL is designed to process event streams in a streaming manner, detect complex event occurrences, and notify them in real-time.

 ## Siddhi Application
-Streaming processing and Complex Event Processing rules can be written is Siddhi Streaming SQL and they can be put together as `SiddhiApp` in one file.
+Streaming processing and Complex Event Processing rules can be written is Siddhi Streaming SQL and they can be put together as a `SiddhiApp` in a single file.

 **Purpose**

-Each Siddhi Application is an isolated processing unit that let you deploy and execute queries independent of other SiddhiApps in the system.
+Each Siddhi Application is an isolated processing unit that allows you to deploy and execute queries independent of other Siddhi applications in the system.

-The flowing diagram depicts how **event flows** within some of the key Siddhi Streaming SQL elements of the Siddhi Application.
+The following diagram depicts how **event flows** work with some of the key Siddhi Streaming SQL elements of the Siddhi Application.

 ![Event Flow](../images/event-flow.png?raw=true "Event Flow")